-120 PHYSICAL GEOGRAPHY: EARTH SYSTEMS C-ID GEOG 110
+120 PHYSICAL GEOGRAPHY: EARTH SYSTEMS

+C-ID GEOG 110 3 hours lecture

 Physical geography is the study of the patterns and processes that underlie the fundamental nature and dynamics of the physical world.
 Topics will be investigated from a systems perspective, with particular attention to the spatial relationships among the atmosphere, hydrosphere, lithosphere and biosphere.
-Global, regional and local environmental concerns will be discussed as relevant to course topics
+Global, regional and local environmental concerns will be discussed as relevant to course topics.

-121 PHYSICAL GEOGRAPHY: EARTH SYSTEMS LABORATORY
+121 PHYSICAL GEOGRAPHY: EARTH SYSTEMS LABORATORY 1 UNIT C-ID GEOG 111, GEOL 120L

-C-ID GEOG 111.
-GEOL 120L Prerequisite: "C" grade or higher or "Pass" in GEOG 120 or GEOL 104 or equivalent or concurrent enrollment in either course
+Prerequisite: "C" grade or higher or "Pass" in GEOG 120 or GEOL 104 or equivalent or concurrent enrollment in either course

 This course is designed to explore the Earth's physical environment, complementing either the physical geography lecture course (GEOG 120) or the Earth Science lecture course (GEOL 104) through practical applications of materials covered in these courses.
-This laboratory course enhances the observational and analytical skills that are vital to understanding Earth's major physical and chemical systems atmospheric, includina hydrospheric. lithospheric and biospheric processes and the Earth's place within the Solar System.
+This laboratory course enhances the observational and analytical skills that are vital to understanding Earth's major physical and chemical systems including atmospheric, hydrospheric, lithospheric and biospheric processes and the Earth's place within the Solar System.
 Exercises will utilize the methods of scientific inquiry to explore the Geographic Grid, Earth-Sun relationships; weather and climate; the rock cycle; plate tectonics, including faulting, earthquakes, hot spot volcanism and plate boundary dynamics; erosional and depositional environments; landform genesis, identification and geomorphic change; soil and vegetation distributions and habitat analysis.
 Students gain experience with map interpretation/analysis, unit conversions and dimensional analysis, field work using GPS, compass, clinometer, and other specialized equipment.
-Special attention is given to the unique local setting of San Diego County especially as exhibited in the Cuyamaca College Nature Preserve where field experiences are incorporated into laboratory exercises on a regular basis
+Special attention is given to the unique local setting of San Diego County especially as exhibited in the Cuyamaca College Nature Preserve where field experiences are incorporated into laboratory exercises on a regular basis.
+Also listed as GEOL 105.
+Not open to students with credit in GEOL 105